usnistgov/ndn-dpdk/iface/README.md

 All faces are assumed to be point-to-point.
 **Locator** type identifies the endpoints of a face.
-It has a `Scheme` field that indicates the underlying network protocol, as well as other fields added by each lower layer implementation.
+It has a `Scheme` field that indicates the underlying network protocol, as well as other fields added by each transport-specific implementation.
 This type can be marshaled as JSON.

 ## Receive Path